Shotamax95/xkcd-web-comic-project/README.md

 * Responsive Screen

 ## Next step...(Enhancements)
-* node.js for back end such showing ID on URL
+* node.js for back end such as showing ID on URL
 * React or Ejs for front end to handle node.js

 ## Smartphone View